Framing: What Are We Solving?

 Outthinking the Competition

-With a limited budget and low brand awareness, Iceland's adult toy manufacturer, Blush, utilized surveys to shift its positioning to body-positive curiosity, then employed guerrilla marketing to amplify this message.
+With a limited budget and low brand awareness, Iceland's adult toy manufacturer, Blush, utilized surveys to shift its positioning to body-positive curiosity, then employed guerrilla marketing (unconventional, cost-efficient strategies aimed at mass exposure) to amplify this message.
 What started as customer insight became national recognition and award-winning media coverage.
 Source

 Takeaway: Audience insight beats budget.
-Knowing who you're talking to is worth more than ad spend.
+Knowing who you are talking to is worth more than ad spend.

 Self Audit: Revisiting Your Last Brief